MetaphorData/connectors/metaphor/snowflake/lineage/README.md

-# Snowflake Usage Statistics Connector
+# (DEPRECATED) Snowflake Lineage Connector

+The base Snowflake crawler already covers the query logs, and our main app will extract TLL and CLL from the collected query logs.
+This makes the Snowflake lineage connector redundant.

 This connector extracts linage from a Snowflake account using [Snowflake Connector](https://docs.snowflake.com/en/user-guide/python-connector.html).
 It queries [ACCESS_HISTORY](https://docs.snowflake.com/en/sql-reference/account-usage/access_history.html) and therefore requires Snowflake Enterprise or higher.